Fail-Safe (novel): Plot summary

-The nearby explosion of the Soviet missiles has given the bomber crew a huge radiation dose, and Grady tells his crew, "We're not just walking wounded, we're walking dead men."
-He intends to fly the aircraft over Moscow and detonate the bombs in the plane.
-His co-pilot agrees, noting, "There's nothing to go home to" under the belief that the United States has already been devastated by a full-scale nuclear attack from the Soviet Union.
+The nearby explosion of Soviet missiles exposes the bomber crew to a massive radiation dose, and Grady tells his crew, "We're not just walking wounded; we're walking dead men."
+He intends to fly the aircraft over Moscow and detonate the bombs on board.
+Believing that the United States has already been devastated by a Soviet nuclear attack, his co-pilot agrees saying "There's nothing to go home to."

-When it becomes apparent that one bomber will get through Soviet defenses and destroy Moscow with their two 20-megaton bombs, the U.S. President states that he will order an American bomber to destroy New York City at the same time, using two 20-megaton bombs, targeting the Empire State Building as ground zero; this also involves a grave personal sacrifice, as the First Lady is visiting New York, and the President decides not to warn her.
+When it becomes apparent that one bomber will get through Soviet defenses and destroy Moscow with its two 20-megaton bombs, the U.S. president states that he will order an American bomber to destroy New York City at the same time, using four 20-megaton bombs, targeting the Empire State Building as ground zero; this also involves a grave personal sacrifice, as the First Lady is visiting New York, and he decides not to warn her.
 On hearing the New York attack plan, the supposedly atheist Communist leader bursts out with "Holy Mother of God!"
 He is appalled but realizes that it is the only way to prevent a worldwide nuclear war which will probably destroy humanity as "others" (presumably the Soviet military) would not accept the unilateral destruction of Moscow, and would depose him and retaliate against the West.
-Moscow is bombed and immediately thereafter the New York bombs are dropped by a senior general within SAC, a long-time friend of the President who orders his crew to let him handle the entire bombing run by himself, assuming responsibility for the destruction of New York city; he then takes his own life.
+Moscow is bombed and thereafter the New York bombs are dropped by a senior general within SAC, a friend of the President who orders his crew to let him handle the bombing run by himself, assuming responsibility for the destruction of New York; he then takes his own life.

-In his book "Men Who Play God: The Story of the Hydrogen Bomb", Norman Moss describes both the book and film as flawed due to the way nuclear release orders were actually handled at the time ("not an electronic go signal that could be sent out accidentally"), implying that the authors were not sufficiently aware of these.

 Lawsuit

-The book purportedly resembled the 1958 novel Red Alert by Peter George (which was adapted by George and Stanley Kubrick into the mutually assured destruction satire Dr. Strangelove in 1964, as well) so closely that George filed a lawsuit for copyright infringement, intending to be allowed to release their Dr. Strangelove before Fail-Safe.
-The suit was settled out of court, with the agreement for Fail-Safe to wait until well after Dr. Strangelove had been released, greatly reducing its popularity at the box office, given their perceived commonality.
+The book purportedly resembled the 1958 novel Red Alert by Peter George (which was adapted by George and Stanley Kubrick into the mutually assured destruction satire Dr. Strangelove in 1964, as well) so closely that George filed a lawsuit for copyright infringement, intending to be allowed to release their Dr. Strangelove before the film version of Fail-Safe.
+The suit was settled out of court, with the agreement for the film version of Fail-Safe to wait until well after Dr. Strangelove had been released, greatly reducing its popularity at the box office, given their perceived commonality.